BennieCopeland/SubvertingAngular/README.md

 This branch adds multiple Elmish pages and implements the functionality to allow Angular to request those pages based on the route.

+Run `npx ng serve` for a dev server and navigate to `http://localhost:4200/`.

+### RoutingWithFeliz Branch

+This branch rolls back the changes of the RoutingWithRequests branch to replace it with Feliz.Router.

+Run `npx ng serve` for a dev server and navigate to `http://localhost:4200/`.